As many as ten people die in Arizona from the West Nile Virus, which is spread by mosquitos.

 While these people normally recover completely, the CDC warns that the weariness caused by this level of illness can continue for weeks.

 The most severe strain of West Nile Virus can cause central nervous system symptoms.
-According to the CDC, encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes that protect the brain and spinal cord) affects about 1 in 150 people.
+According to the CDC, inflammation of the brain, also known as encephalitis, or inflammation of the membranes that surround the brain, is known as meningitis.
 This is a condensed version of the information.